 IMMUNOGLOBULIN REPLACEMENT THERAPY (IRT)

-IRT is one of the most effective and commonly used treatments for some PIDs.
+IRT is one of the most effective and commonly used treatments for some PID/IEI disorders.
 IRT can be given using intravenous immunoglobulin (IVIg) that is injected into the vein, typically in a hospital setting, or given at home using subcutaneous immunoglobulin (SCIg) injected under the skin.

 These products are derived from pooled blood (plasma), are in limited supply, and access is restricted.
 Doctors must follow specific guidelines to ensure that the product goes to people most in need.

 IMMUNOMODULATION – INCLUDING BIOLOGICS

 There is an increasing number of drugs (medications) used to increase or decrease immune function.

 Medications include corticosteroids, biologics such as monoclonal antibodies, small molecule inhibitors and other immunosuppressive drugs.

 Medications that specifically target pathways in genetically defined PID/IEI disorders (known as targeted therapy or precision medicine) can be effective in some PID/IEI disorders that have failed standard therapy.

 However, many of these are not funded for PID/IEI indications.
 Therefore, they are not accessible unless funding for the affected individual can be negotiated through hospital drug committees or through compassionate access from the drug company.